petersmith-hun/domino-deployment-orchestration/README.md

 For any of the endpoints above it is also possible that `403 Forbidden` is returned in case your JWT token is missing, invalid or expired.

 # Changelog

+**v1.3.0**
+* Added ability to retrieve version and some additional information about a running application

 **v1.2.1**
 * General maintenance (updated dependencies to eliminate known vulnerabilities)